Octodad: Dadliest Catch: Plot

 Set after the events of the original game, Dadliest Catch features Octodad working around the house, going grocery shopping, and accompanying his family on a visit to the local aquarium at his wife Scarlet's request, much to his chagrin.
 As before, he must spend time with his wife and children while not arousing the suspicion of other humans, including the evil Chef Fujimoto, who knows Octodad's secret and seeks to expose and cook him.

 A series of flashbacks also explains how Octodad originally took on a human identity, met Scarlet, and eventually married her.
 Eventually, Chef Fujimoto throws Octodad into the shark tank and kidnaps his family, trying to convince them that Octodad is an octopus.
 Octodad escapes and shows up without his disguise, revealing the truth to his family, though his daughter Stacy admits she knew the entire time.
 Fujimoto tries to kill Octodad, but is incapacitated by Octodad and his family.
-Octodad, however, forgives Fujimoto, who makes amends with Octodad.
+Octodad, however, forgives Fujimoto, and they make amends.
 The family comes together, with Tommy and Scarlet looking toward a hopeful future with their new knowledge of Octodad.

-The credits play on a theatre screen, with the player having free rein over popcorn and the theatre seats; here, Fujimoto is heard saying "The book was better!" before going out of the cinema.
+The credits play on a theatre screen, with the player having free rein over popcorn and the theatre seats.
 Two bonus chapters were released under the name "Octodad Shorts".
 These include a flashback recounting Octodad and Scarlet's first date, and a story Tommy and Stacy are making up about Octodad working in a hospital as a nurse as a reference to Surgeon Simulator.